TheDataStation/datastation-escrow/README.md

 and one being the data user.
 In step 2, data provider logs in and uploads three datasets to the Data Station.
 In step 3, data provider shares the first and the third dataset with the data user by writing policies. (but not the second).
 In step 4, data user logs in and checks all the available APIs.
-In the last step, data user calls the API "line_count", which prints the number of lines in all the files that he has access to.
+In step 5, data user calls the API "line_count", which prints the number of lines in all the files that he has access to.
 In this case, it is the two files that the data provider shared with him.
+In the last step, the content of the auditable log is printed.

 ## Test a new application